-The current researches about the most common type and the most shown manifestation clinical of brain herniation in TBI have been studied for the past few years, the result shows that the most common type of the brain herniation is supratentorial herniation (transcalvaria/ekstracranial herniation (40%), transtentorial/central herniation (30%), uncal herniation (30%)).
-While The clinical most common manisfestation of brain herniation in traumatic brain injury based on this research are dilated pupil and decreased of consciousness.
+The current researches about the most common type and the most shown clinical manifestation of brain herniation in TBI have been studied for the past few years, the result shows that the most common type of the brain herniation is supratentorial herniation (transcalvaria/ekstracranial herniation (40%), transtentorial/central herniation (30%), uncal herniation (30%)).
+While The most common clinical manisfestation of brain herniation in traumatic brain injury based on this research are dilated pupil and decreased of consciousness.